Dhirenvinay/todo_application/README.md

 ## Features
 - Add new tasks to the list
 - Mark tasks as complete with a checkbox
-- Reorder tasks in the list
+- Reorder tasks in the list for reorder just long press and and drag
 - Add Dismissible widget to swipe right to dismiss/delete the task

 ## Tech Stack